Oscar679/iot_project/README.md

 ```

 **Defining routes for HTML files**
-  - @app.route() - depending on what IP-adress user enters
+  - @app.route() - depending on what IP-address user enters
   - def home_page() - defines a function
   - return render_template() - returns a specified file inside the "templates" directory